NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

     >>>  np.round(np.std(accuracy_scores), 3)
     0.05

-With large enough number of experiments, this approach gives precise results but it comes at relatively high computation cost.
+With a large enough number of experiments, this approach gives precise results but it comes with a relatively high computation cost.
 There are less precise but significantly faster ways.
 Selecting a sample (chunk) of data and calculating performance for it is similar to sampling from a population and calculating a statistic.
 When the statistic is a mean, the Standard Error of the Mean (SEM) formula [1]_ can be used to estimate the standard deviation of the sampled means:

     .. math::
         {\sigma }_{\bar {x}}\ ={\frac {\sigma }{\sqrt {n}}}

-In order to take advantage of the SEM formula in the analyzed example, accuracy of each observation needs to be calculated in a way that a mean of this observation-level accuracies equals to the accuracy of the whole sample.
-This sounds complicated but the following solution should clarify it.
+In order to take advantage of the SEM formula in the analyzed example, the accuracy of each observation needs to be calculated in such a way that a mean of this observation-level accuracies equals the accuracy of the whole sample.
+This sounds complicated, but the following solution should clarify it.
 Accuracy of a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
-When mean of such observation-level accuracies is calculated, it is equal to the sample-level accuracy, see:
+When the mean of such observation-level accuracies is calculated, it is equal to the sample-level accuracy, see:

 .. code-block:: python